 A lifetime of designing programs for at-risk populations led Conrad to the killing fields of northern Uganda in 2006.
-Challenged with the trauma and reintegration problems that former child soldiers and other abductees were experiencing upon their return home, the concept of ChildVoice was born to provide a place of healing and restoration for those left behind.
+When challenged by the trauma and reintegration problems that former child soldiers and other abductees were experiencing upon their return home, Conrad developed the concept of ChildVoice, a place of healing and restoration for those left behind.

-An avid cyclist, Conrad has ridden 9 times across the state of Iowa -- over 4,500 miles, to promote ChildVoice and its work with war affected children.
+An avid cyclist, Conrad has ridden nine times across the state of Iowa -- more than 4,500 miles -- to promote ChildVoice and its work with war-affected children.
 When not working or riding, Conrad and his wife, Kathy, raise Highland cattle and quarter horses on their farm in New Hampshire.

-Bob has over 30 years of senior management experience ininternational businessoperations and finance.
-Having lived abroad and traveled extensively he strives to create self-sustainable operations which will minimize dependence on US support and empower the indigenous work force.
-Bob has managed businesses in the US, Europe and the Pacific Rim and has an MBA and was a CPA.
-When Bob is not working or engaged in activities surrounding his 11 grandchildren he tries to get a fishing pole in his hands or a kayak on the water or both.
+Bob has more than 30 years of senior management experience in international business operations and finance.
+Having lived abroad and traveled extensively, he strives to create self-sustainable operations which minimize dependence on U.S. support and empower the indigenous work force.
+Bob has managed businesses in the U.S., Europe, and the Pacific Rim, has an MBA, and was once a CPA.
+When Bob is not working or engaged in activities surrounding his 11 grandchildren, he tries to get a fishing pole in his hands or a kayak on the water or both.

-Gary earned a bachelor’s degree in political science from the University of NH.
-He has spent 17 years working in the field of education primarily as a high school teacher.
+Gary earned a bachelor’s degree in political science from the University of New Hampshire.
+He spent 17 years working in the field of education, primarily as a high school teacher.
 Gary initially joined ChildVoice in 2011 as a volunteer.
-He’s worked in the US office and in the Ugandan office in the areas of inventory management and technical advisor.
-He’s currently working in the US as ChildVoice’s Teams and Interns Manager and our Database Manager.
+He’s worked in the U.S. office and in the Ugandan office in the areas of inventory management and technical advisor.
+He currently works in the U.S. as ChildVoice’s Teams and Interns Manager and our Database Manager.

-Originally from Missouri, Krista, her husband and three sons moved to New Hampshire in 2000 and have embraced it as their home.
-She has a background in teaching and more recently worked for several years in the non-profit disability sector.
+Originally from Missouri, Krista, her husband, and their three sons moved to New Hampshire in 2000 and have embraced it as their home.
+She has a background in teaching and more recently worked for several years in the non-profit sector for persons with disabilities.
 Krista serves as the Donor Relations Coordinator for ChildVoice and loves connecting with people about our work with war-affected children.
 Outside of work, you’ll find her kayaking, golfing, or playing the drums for the worship team at her church.

 Born and raised 15 years in Istanbul, Turkey, Petek Altuğ has always had a heart to serve people across the nations.
-Following her transition to the USA for her final years of high school, Petek attended Wellesley College, majoring in Sociology prior to serving 7 years with InterVarsity Christian Fellowship, through which she encountered ChildVoice during their summer global projects to Uganda.
-Petek fell in love with Uganda and ChildVoice during those three summers and decided to move there and work full-time with our Lukome center from July 2015-July2016.
-She has now returned for further graduate studies and continuing work with CVI in the USA office.
+Following her transition to the U.S. for her final years of high school, Petek attended Wellesley College, majoring in Sociology prior to serving seven years with InterVarsity Christian Fellowship, through which she encountered ChildVoice during their summer global projects to Uganda.
+Petek fell in love with Uganda and ChildVoice during those three summers and decided to move there and work full-time with our Lukome Center from July 2015-July2016.
+She has now returned for further graduate studies and continuing work with CVI in the U.S. office.